captaininappropriate/WE/README.md

-A tool for automating common enumeration activities within a Windows environment
+Windows Enumerator (WE) A tool for automating common enumeration activities within a Windows environment